 Use of State Emblems

 The State emblems of the Harp and Shamrock, and a number of variations of that theme, were notified by the Irish State to the World Intellectual Property Organisation (WIPO) some years ago as protected emblems of the State and thereby avail of International protection under the terms of Article 6ter of the Paris Convention for the protection of Industrial Property.
 State emblems are also protected by Irish Law by section 97 of the Trade Marks Act 1996.
-Section 97 of that Act provides, inter alia, for the Minister for Business, Enterprise and Innovation to undertake certain actions in respect of the unauthorised use of the State emblems in connection with any business.
+Section 97 of that Act provides, inter alia, for the Minister for Enterprise, Trade and Employment to undertake certain actions in respect of the unauthorised use of the State emblems in connection with any business.

 The notification to WIPO and the provision in the Trade Marks Act 1996 excludes these State emblems from registration or use as trade marks or as elements of trade marks.
 The reason for this exclusion is that registration or use of such emblems would encroach upon the right of the State to control the use of the symbols of its identity and sovereignty.
 Moreover, use of a State emblem as a trade mark by an unrelated or unauthorised organisation, entity or person is likely to mislead the public as to the origin, sponsorship or endorsement of the goods to which the emblem is attached; or to lead a member of the public to believe that the activities of the organisation or commercial entity are in some way linked to those of the Government, or that the activities of same could be seen to be exploiting the Government emblem for commercial gain.